mariopino/api/types/interfaces/_interfaces_babe_types_.vrfdata.md

 ▪ **callbackfn**: *function*

 A function that accepts up to three arguments.
-The every method calls the callbackfn function for each element in array1 until the callbackfn returns false, or until the end of the array.
+The every method calls the callbackfn function for each element in the array until the callbackfn returns a value which is coercible to the Boolean value false, or until the end of the array.

-▸ (`value`: number, `index`: number, `array`: Uint8Array): *boolean*
+▸ (`value`: number, `index`: number, `array`: Uint8Array): *unknown*

 **Parameters:**